 To achieve remote manufacturing, numerous sensors are placed at production lines in factories and a significant amount of data is generated for monitoring purposes.
 This data is broadcast via an intra-factory network (e.g. real-time Ethernet) through PLCs or Distributed control Systems (DCS), etc. For monitoring product lines efficiently and effectively, Middle Nodes (MNs) (which means the gateway) will selectively collect necessary data from an intra-factory network and then send this data to the oneM2M services platform for use by manufacturing control applications.
 The data collection policy (named data catalogue) utilized at the MNs is generated and managed by the application layer and may vary based on the specific monitoring purpose (e.g. collect only temperature data for the purpose of monitoring device temperature, or collect both humidity and gas data in order to monitor product quality).Data process functionality is also needed at the MNs in order to filter out error data or to summarize the percentage of data exceeding a threshold.

 To respond rapidly to market changes, new factories may be needed to ensure sufficient productivity.
 Thus inter-factory collaboration provides significant benefit and efficiency which can be used in establishing a new factory where the reference data catalogue can be used to establish a new environment.

+Source

+Not applicable.